yiphei/yif-AI/future_attention_transformer/README.md

 >
 > Implementation of decoder-only transformer model (baseline) can be found in the `baseline_transformer` directory in this repo

-The MSE future attention loss outperformed cosine dissimilarity planning loss in validation loss and matched it in train loss.
+The MSE future attention loss outperformed cosine dissimilarity in validation loss and matched it in train loss.
 Both had $future\\\_dim = 50$.

 <div>
   <div style="display: flex; flex-wrap: wrap; justify-content: space-between; align-items: flex-start; align-content: flex-start;">